 The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

-Let me ask you something: when was the last time your team shipped a feature faster than expected?
+When was the last time your team shipped a feature faster than expected?

 The Velocity Crisis Nobody Wants to Talk About

-The numbers don't lie, even if we'd prefer they did.
-Gartner predicts that by 2027, 50% of software engineering organizations will use specialized platforms just to measure developer productivity.
-That's up from 5% in 2024.
+Gartner predicts that by 2027, half of software engineering organizations will use specialized platforms just to measure developer productivity, up from 5% in 2024.
+Read that again.
+We're so unsure why development is slow that half of all companies will buy tools just to find out where the time goes.

 Planning meetings.
 Estimation sessions.
 Sprint planning.
 Daily standups.
 Sprint reviews.
 Retrospectives.
 Approval chains.
 Change advisory boards.